80sfy.com, by Art Sangurai, is a pretty cool site if you love synthwave music or the 1980s in general.

 Subscriptions.subscriptions parentMsgs audioPlayer

-And the Subscriptions.ParentMsgs msgs msg
+And the Subscriptions.ParentMsgs msgs msg is defined as:

 src/AudioPlayer/Subscriptions.elm